-There are few side effects with this drug but watch out for the following:
+There are few side effects with this drug but watch out for the following in dogs:

 Some dogs can experience nausea when using anti-histamines.
 This is usually only an initial reaction and quickly resolves itself but it can lead to loss of appetite or inability to keep food down.
 If this problem persists, stop using the drug and seek veterinary advice.

 Most dogs suffering from an allergic reaction will be uncomfortable and may exhibit changes in behaviour becoming more aggressive or lethargic.
 Once you start using Piriton tablets if these changes continue or become worse it is a good idea to consult your vet as there may be another underlying problem.